-8.3.2 Use of attorneys/Credit bureaus
+8.3.2.
+Use of attorneys/Credit bureaus

-- The Chief Financial Officer will, when a debtor falls in arrears, immediately commence the debt collection process against that debtor, which process could involve final demands, summonses, court trials, judgements, garnishee orders and/or sales in execution of property. - ii The Municipal Manager will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from the Chief Financial Officer. - The Chief Financial Officer will in consultation with the Director Strategic Support Services establish procedures and codes of conduct with outside parties, be the attorneys, the courts, the sheriff and others and will require regular reports on progress from them.

-- iv Garnishee orders, in the case of employed debtors, are preferred to sales in execution, but both are part of the Municipality's armoury of debt collection procedures. - v All steps in the credit control procedure will be recorded for the Municipality's records and for the information of the debtor. - vi All costs of this process are for the account of the debtor. - vii Individual debtor accounts are protected and are not the subject of public information.
+- 8.3.2.1.
+The Chief Financial Officer will, when a debtor falls in arrears, immediately commence the debt collection process against that debtor, which process could involve final demands, summonses, court trials, judgements, garnishee orders and/or sales in execution of property. - 8.3.2.2.
+The Municipal Manager will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from the Chief Financial Officer. - 8.3.2.3.
+The Chief Financial Officer will in consultation with the Director Strategic Support Services establish procedures and codes of conduct with outside parties, be the attorneys, the courts, the sheriff and others and will require regular reports on progress from them. - 8.3.2.4.
+Garnishee orders, in the case of employed debtors, are preferred to sales in execution, but both are part of the Municipality's armoury of debt collection procedures. - 8.3.2.5.
+All steps in the credit control procedure will be recorded for the Municipality's records and for the information of the debtor. - 8.3.2.6.
+All costs of this process are for the account of the debtor. - 8.3.2.7.
+Individual debtor accounts are protected and are not the subject of public information.
 However, the Municipal Manager may release debtor information to Credit Bureau.
-This release will be in writing, and this situation will be included in the Municipality's agreement with its customers. - viii Council will receive and consider reports on relevant matters, including cost effectiveness, of this process. - xi The Chief Financial Officer may consider and approve the reversal of hand-overs of individual accounts to attorneys or debt collectors. - Xii After a judgement request has been issued, no further arrangements can be made by the consumer unless there is full settlement or arrangement agreed to by the CFO.
+This release will be in writing, and this situation will be included in the Municipality's agreement with its customers. - 8.3.2.8.
+Council will receive and consider reports on relevant matters, including cost effectiveness, of this process. - 8.3.2.9.
+The Chief Financial Officer may consider and approve the reversal of handovers of individual accounts to attorneys or debt collectors. - 8.3.2.10.
+After a judgement request has been issued, no further arrangements can be made by the consumer unless there is full settlement or arrangement agreed to by the CFO.

-8.4 Use of collection agents
+8.4.
+Use of collection agents

-- 8.4.1 The Chief Financial officer will consider the use of agents, and innovative debt collection methods and products.
-Cost effectiveness, the willingness of agents to work under appropriate codes of conduct, and the success of such agents and products will be both part of the agreement the Municipality might conclude with such agents or product vendors; and will be closely monitored by the Municipal Manager. - 8.4.2 Customers will be informed of the powers and duties of such agents, and their responsibilities including their responsibility to observe agreed codes of conduct. - 8.4.3 Any agreement concluded with an agent or product vendor shall include a clause whereby breaches of the code of conduct by the agent or vendor will see the contract terminated.
+- 8.4.1.
+The Chief Financial officer will consider the use of agents, and innovative debt collection methods and products.
+Cost effectiveness, the willingness of agents to work under appropriate codes of conduct, and the success of such agents and products will be both part of the agreement the Municipality might conclude with such agents or product vendors; and will be closely monitored by the Municipal Manager. - 8.4.2.
+Customers will be informed of the powers and duties of such agents, and their responsibilities including their responsibility to observe agreed codes of conduct. - 8.4.3.
+Any agreement concluded with an agent or product vendor shall include a clause whereby breaches of the code of conduct by the agent or vendor will see the contract terminated.

-9 INTEREST
+9. INTEREST

-- 9.2.1 Interest will be raised as a charge on all accounts older than 30 days, not paid by the due date. - 9.2.2 Interest will be charged on the total outstanding balance older than 30 days of the accounts, at a rate determined by Council annually as per tariff policy and will not exceed 2% per month. - 9.2.3 The decision to waive interest in specific instances can only be taken by the Chief Financial Officer.
+- 9.1.1.
+Interest will be raised as a charge on all accounts older than 30 days, not paid by the due date. - 9.1.2.
+Interest will be charged on the total outstanding balance older than 30 days of the accounts, at a rate determined by Council annually as per tariff policy and will not exceed 2% per month. - 9.1.3.
+The decision to waive interest in specific instances can only be taken by the Chief Financial Officer.

-10 THEFTS AND FRAUD
+10. THEFTS AND FRAUD